-Kitchen/great room combo: I figured one big space would be great for watching tiny Ben while I was cooking; he’d drum on a pot while I fixed him buttered noodles.
-But Ben grew up and now likes to watch “Law & Order” on TV while I talk on the phone with my mom, and my husband runs the disposal after dinner.
-The room sometimes sounds like Grand Central, and I now dream of a separate family room and a little less togetherness.
+I figured one big space would be great for watching tiny Ben while I was cooking; he’d drum on a pot while I fixed him buttered noodles.
+But as Ben grew up, I dreamed of a separate family room and a little less togetherness.

-A pass-through instead of cabinets: I gave up two kitchen cabinets to cut a pass-through from the kitchen to our mud-cum-crafts room so I could keep an eye on Ben’s finger-painting sessions.
-Ben hasn’t dipped a finger in paint in 12 years, and I could really use that storage now.
+I gave up two kitchen cabinets to cut a pass-through from the kitchen to our mud-cum-crafts room so I could keep an eye on Ben’s finger-painting sessions, which have long been a thing of the past.
+Later, I could really used that storage.

-Luckily, builders know the life of a new home is a journey, and have consultants who help you fast-forward your thinking about features you can install now that will make life easier later.
+Luckily, builders know the life of a new home is a journey and have consultants who can help you fast-forward your thinking about features you can install now that will make life easier later.

-I brainstormed with a couple of executives from Toll Brothers and Ryland Homes about some forward-thinking, new-home options.
+I brainstormed with a couple of executives from Toll Brothers and Ryland Homes about some forward-thinking, new-construction home options.

 On a related note, see how people are reinventing their living rooms.

 - Roughed-in plumbing and electric for an eventual attic or basement bathroom and kitchenette.
 If you don’t have the resources now, this is a great way to plan ahead.
 This extra living space not only could accommodate elderly parents or boomerang kids, but will likely increase the value of your home when it’s time to sell.

 - A double-deep, tandem garage that can fit three cars now, but can be walled-off later to add indoor space for an extra bedroom or bathroom.